 "As our workforce ages, businesses and our education system need to prepare a new generation of motivated men and women with relevant skills in this industry.
 This program can elevate interest in wood manufacturing as a potential career track for young people and help us recruit new talent.”

-The Skilled Workforce Initiative will lead to a higher rate of job placement and job satisfaction for workers.
-The magazine of the Federal Reserve Bank of Boston covered the skills gap and how our program will help strengthen the industry.
+Our goal is to secure a higher rate of job placement and job satisfaction for workers The magazine of the Federal Reserve Bank of Boston covered the skills gap and how our program will help strengthen the industry.

 More About Skill Standards